algolia/instantsearch-ios/doc/src/getting-started.md

 We can implement a `RefinementList` with the exact same idea as the Hits widgets: using a base class and then implementing some delegate methods.
 However, this time, we will implement it using the helper class in order to show you how things can be done differently.
 That will help you use InstantSearch in the case where your `ViewController` already inherits from a subclass of `UIViewController`, and not `UIViewController` itself.
 Also, since you cannot subclass a Swift class in Objective-C, then this method will be useful if you decide to write your app in Objective-C.

-First things first, go to `Main.Storyboard` and then select the `tableView` in the last screen on your right.
+First things first, go to `Main.Storyboard` and then select the `tableView` in the screen containing your `refinementList`.
 This will be your `refinementList`.
 Note that we already changed the class of the table to be a `RefinementTableWidget`.
 Now, go to the Attributes Inspector pane and then at the top, specify the `attribute` to be equal to `category`.
 This will associate the `refinementList` with the attribute `category`.

 Next, go to the `RefinementViewController.swift` class, and then add protocol `, RefinementTableViewDataSource` next to `UIViewController`.
 Then, add the following property below the declared `tableView`: